clementyung/clementyung.github.io/_posts/resources/2022-07-01-mod-reviews.md

 |:---------:|:-----------------------------------------------------:|:-----:|:---------------------------------------------------------:|
 |MAT341     |Introduction to Number Theory                          |A+     |                                                           |

-The module was mapped to MA3265 Introduction to Number Theory.
+This module was mapped to MA3265 Introduction to Number Theory.

 ### AY19/20 Special Term Part I